Austiller/werge/README.md

 \*This project has given me a new appreciation for just how important the PDF standard is/was.

 #### pdfLetter
-Responsible for combining the json template and custom_content to produce pdf file(s), the produced files can be stored locally or stored in a database.
+Responsible for combining the json template and merge_field content to produce pdf file(s), the produced files can be stored locally or stored in a database.
 ##### Currently Supports
 * Headers/Footers
 * Decking (Combining multiple letters into a single PDF)